HaibiaoXuan/Narrator/README.md

 > [Narrator: Towards Natural Control of Human-Scene Interaction Generation via Relationship Reasoning]()
 > Haibiao Xuan, Xiongzheng Li, Jinsong Zhang, Hongwen Zhang, Yebin Liu and Kun Li

-Code is coming soon!

-We plan to release the training and testing code of Narrator in this repository after acceptance.
+We will release the training and testing code by the end of this month (2024-12-31).
 Any discussions or questions would be welcome!

 ## News